amsliu/amsliu.github.io/index.md

 ---

 <img src="images/fire.jpg?raw=true"/>
-<a href="https://drive.google.com/file/d/1DeEo1j86bD-l9GcAfswt3IbIbbPBKfUD/view?usp=sharing" target="_blank">Amson Liu's Resume</a>
+<a href="https://drive.google.com/file/d/1CR0d3fOJArxxs5e7fEL3IrWnhBoh_2S2/view?usp=sharing" target="_blank">Amson Liu's Resume</a>
 <br>

 🔍 Seeking: Technical Writing/ Cloud Computing/ Content Development/ Instructional Design

 About Me:

+• Currently working as a technical writer contract at Aquent for Microsoft on a variety of support and end user documentation<br>
 • 2+ years of technical writing experience as a Content Developer for Microsoft Entra (Azure AD) products such as PIM and Access Reviews<br>
 • 1+ years of support engineering experience with the Azure Enterprise (EA) subscriptions and billing support team<br>
 • Microsoft Certified in Azure Fundamentals (AZ-900)<br>
-• Recent working abroad experience in Japan<br>
+• Working abroad experience as an ALT in Japan<br>

 ⭐ Why You Should Consider Me: